Experis-Projet/.github/profile/README.md

 ## About us

 RelIT is an organization created for the purpose of working on Holberton School's final project.
-We embarked on this adventure with the ManpowerGroup company Experis, joining forces to develop innovative and effective solutions.
+We have embarked on this adventure with Experis, a ManpowerGroup company, joining forces to develop innovative and effective solutions.

 ## Our team

-We are made up of 8 dedicated members committed to this project.
+We are a group made up of 8 dedicated members committed to this project.
 Each of us brings unique skills and experiences to the table, working together to achieve our goals.

 ## Mission